AygulMalikova/SyntaxParser/README.md

 # Syntax Parser for the ANSI C

-## Implemented by Artyom IUrin, Elizaveta Kolchanova and Aygul Malikova
+## Implemented by Artyom IUrin, Elizaveta Kolchanova and Aygul Malikova, SE-01, "ALA" Team

 To run the program, firsly, clone the project